Akmeena4u/CS-Fundamentals-for-placements/002_SQL  Important Interview questions/SET2_ Intermidiate Level SQL : Joins , SET operations, Subqueries & Views.md

    >                                            WHERE manager_name = 'John Doe'));
    > ```
    > This query retrieves the names of employees who work in the department managed by 'John Doe'.
    > These classifications help in understanding the different ways subqueries can be utilized to handle various data retrieval requirements in SQL.

-6. **What is a derived subquery?
-Provide an example.**
-   > A derived subquery is a subquery used in the FROM clause, often referred to as a derived table or subquery in the FROM clause.
-   > Example:
-   > ```sql
-   > SELECT columnLists(s) FROM (SELECT columnLists(s) FROM table_name WHERE [condition]) as new_table_name;
-   > ```

-3. **What is the difference between a subquery and a join?**
-   > A subquery is a query within another query, often used to return a single value or a list of values to be used in the main query.
-A join combines rows from two or more tables based on a related column between them, and it typically produces a result set with columns from both tables.

-### Intermediate Questions

-4. **Can a subquery be used in a SELECT clause?**
-   > Yes, a subquery can be used in a SELECT clause.
-It can be used to return a single value which is then included in the results of the main query.

-5. **What is a correlated subquery?**
-   > A correlated subquery is a subquery that references columns from the outer query.
-It is evaluated once for each row processed by the outer query.

-6. **Provide an example of a correlated subquery.**
-   > ```sql
-   > SELECT e1.name, e1.salary
-   > FROM employees e1
-   > WHERE e1.salary > (SELECT AVG(e2.salary) FROM employees e2 WHERE e2.department_id = e1.department_id);
-   > ```
-   > This query selects employees whose salary is greater than the average salary in their department.

-7. **Can you use subqueries in the FROM clause?**
-   > Yes, subqueries can be used in the FROM clause, often referred to as derived tables or inline views.

-8. **What is the difference between a single-row and a multiple-row subquery?**
-   > A single-row subquery returns only one row of results, while a multiple-row subquery can return more than one row of results.

-### Advanced Questions

-9. **Can a subquery return multiple columns?**
-   > Yes, a subquery can return multiple columns, especially when used in the FROM clause.

-10. **What are the restrictions on subqueries in SQL?**
+4. **What are the restrictions on subqueries in SQL?**
    > - A subquery must be enclosed in parentheses.
    > - A subquery must appear on the right side of the comparison operator.
    > - In a WHERE or HAVING clause, a subquery cannot use the ORDER BY clause, but it can be used in subqueries within the FROM clause.

-11. **How can you use subqueries with the EXISTS operator?**
+5. **How can you use subqueries with the EXISTS operator?**
    > The EXISTS operator is used to test for the existence of any record in a subquery.
 It returns true if the subquery returns one or more records.
    > ```sql
    > SELECT name